chris-k-njit/MunicipalOrdinanceProject/README.md

 ## All Tasks for this Project
 - [x] Set up RestAPI for project (FastAPI)
 - [ ] Implement RAG into chosen RestAPI
-- [ ] IF using FastAPI, add code for accessing chroma and use logging to save the user query/input (log the query and the response to the query)
+- [ ] FastAPI, add code for accessing chroma and use logging to save the user query/input (log the query and the response to the query)
 - [ ] Need this application to take in user input, provide a response
 - [ ] Have applicaiton then have this create a "job", have a field to keep track of status of jobs (Jobs Created, Jobs In-Process, Jobs Complete, etc.)
 - [ ] Create a script that will load information into vectordb, in order for RAG to work (Chroma needs to be loaded)
 - [ ] Ensure API uses langchain / chroma in response to user inputs/prompts
 - [ ] Two programs towards end of project/application (Program 1 is API, Program 2 is loading Chroma)
+- [ ] Get Anything LLM running online (Use GCP???)
+- [ ] Connect Hugging Face (caht models) with  Anything LLM running online (Use GCP???)
+- [ ] Get FastAPI running with Anything LLM
-- [ ]
+- [ ] Download town ordnances in PDF files, load into Anything LLM

 ## Getting Started